Overview: Vista 44

 The Essentials

-• About 50 high-quality, well-managed apartment homes.
+- 50 high-quality, well-managed apartment homes

-• For families who make less than $30,000 a year.
+- Homes for families who make less than $30,000 a year

-• One, two, and three-bedroom apartments.
+- One, two, and three-bedroom apartments

 Why Hopkins

-• Close to everything families want, including Central Park, a vibrant downtown, health centers, grocery stores, and entertainment.
+- Close to everything families want, including Central Park, a vibrant downtown, health centers, grocery stores, and entertainment.

-• One of the highest-rated and most diverse school districts in Minnesota.
+- One of the highest-rated and most diverse school districts in Minnesota.

-• There is need for supportive housing in the suburbs.
+- There is need for supportive housing in the suburbs.

 Supportive Housing

-• Support services through Volunteers of America.
+- Support services through Volunteers of America.

-• Tailored support helps children do better in school, parents increase income, and families improve long-term health.
+- Tailored support helps children do better in school, parents increase income, and families improve long-term health.

 Connected Stories: